BlockSecCA/ubuntu-shell-mcp/tools/LOG_VIEWER.md

 ### File Size Limits

-- Maximum file size: 1MB
+- Maximum file size: **5MB**
 - Larger files will be rejected with an alert
 - Most MCP sessions produce logs well under this limit
-- If you need to analyze larger files, manually split them
+- For larger logs, use archived daily logs instead

 ### Performance